Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

 Here we store a `markdown` variable and tell Svelte to bind it to whatever the value of `markdown` is inside of the `Editor` component which we know is bound to the text area input.
 So whatever we type is stored inside `markdown` which we then pass into the `Preview` component to be rendered as HTML.

-We also store an `activeFilePath` variable, which we will use later on to show which file is open in the editor, for now, whilst no file path exists, just tell the user to save.
+We also store an `activeFilePath` variable, which we will use later on to show which file is open in the editor, for now, whilst no file path exists, just show the user a message telling them how to save.

 Now if you run `npm start` you should have a usable markdown editor with a live updating preview.